 Rhode Island’s Computer Science for Rhode Island Initiative represents one of the most comprehensive state initiatives of its kind.

 Higher Education in Rhode Island

-The state of Rhode Island invests heavily in its higher education system.
-In addition to budgeting a large amount of federal dollars towards higher education, Rhode Island has a number of important initiatives that emphasize both secondary and postsecondary education.
-Prepare RI is a state-funded program for high school students that allows young people to pursue dual enrollment at a state institution for free; this allows students to earn college credits prior to finishing high school.
+Rhode Island invests heavily in its higher education system.
+In addition to budgeting federal money toward higher education, Rhode Island enacts initiatives to emphasize secondary and postsecondary education.
+Prepare RI, a state-funded program for high school students, allows young people to pursue dual enrollment at a state institution for free; this lets students earn college credits prior to finishing high school.
 Additionally, Graduate!
-RI is an initiative that helps remove barriers and create resources for adults to complete their education and pursue a degree.
-The goal is to reach 70% degree attainment by 2025 for adults in the state.
+RI helps remove barriers and create resources for students to complete their education and pursue degrees.

-For individuals considering online computer science programs in Rhode Island, the RI Promise program should be especially helpful.
-This program fills the funding gaps between federal aid and grants for state residents attending public state institutions, including the Community College of Rhode Island, the University of Rhode Island, and Rhode Island College.
-This “last dollar” funding is available for up to four semesters.
+Individuals considering online computer science programs in Rhode Island especially benefit from the RI Promise program.
+This initiative fills funding gaps between federal aid and grants for state residents attending public state institutions, including the Community College of Rhode Island, the University of Rhode Island, and Rhode Island College.
+Students can access this "last dollar" funding for up to four semesters.

 Computer Science Careers in Rhode Island

 The information technology industry in Rhode Island represents one of the state's faster-growing fields.
 State programs like CS4RI aim to educate and prepare students at all levels for careers in computer science.
 Programs like these endeavor to supply the state with a skilled computer science and technology information workforce to fill the expanding number of available positions.